radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ### Optimizations

+There are different options that can be used to optimize identity views from LDAP backends.
+The following options can be enabled from the ADVANCED SETTINGS tab.
-	limit attribute requested from ldap backend
+- Limit attributes requested from the LDAP backend
-	process joins/computed only when necessary
+- Process joins and computed attributes only when necessary
-	use client size limit
+- Use client size limit value to query backend

+For details on these options and other ways to optimize the identity view, see: [Tuning](../../tuning/optimize-views)

 ### Object Class Mapping